Magic Quadrant for CRM Service Providers, Worldwide

 A broad group of providers offers CRM services.
 Magic Quadrants do not include all vendors in a given sector.
 Many service providers focus only on parts of the overall solution.
 Companies considered for evaluation in this Magic Quadrant research are those that act as advisors and provide implementation services that encompass most or all levels of a solution, as outlined above.
 Further, providers also were evaluated in more detail using a combination of quantitative and qualitative criteria.
 Note that vendors — assuming they meet the inclusion criteria — cannot elect to be excluded from a Magic Quadrant.

-- Service providers that demonstrated CRM solution implementation service revenue derived from clients in both North America and Western Europe
+- Service providers that demonstrated CRM solution implementation service revenue derived from clients across multiple geographic regions.

-- A minimum of $125 million (in U.S. dollars) for 2011 in CRM service revenue (excluding value-added reseller [VAR] revenue, outsourcing and managed service revenue, and software maintenance and support fees).
+- A minimum of $125 million (in U.S. dollars) for 2012 in CRM service revenue (excluding value-added reseller revenue, outsourcing and application management service revenue, and software maintenance and support fees).
+Revenue generation must come from at least three regions, including North America, Latin America, EMEA and Asia/Pacific (including Japan and Australasia).

-This Magic Quadrant focuses on the CRM-project-based services that include consulting and solution implementation services for North America and Europe (note that this research excludes managed services and outsourcing).
+This Magic Quadrant focuses on CRM-project-based services that include consulting and solution implementation services worldwide (note that this research excludes managed services and outsourcing).
 The defining factor in this Magic Quadrant evaluation is that the service provider demonstrates the ability to implement solutions in large enterprises that are focused on enhancing CRM and customer experiences.
 CRM solutions increasingly require a broad set of business, consulting, technical and management disciplines that must be brought together seamlessly.

 We evaluate the set of offerings for CRM programs that include the ability to provide:

-- Advisory and consulting services on CRM solutions decisions
+- Advisory and consulting services on CRM solution decisions

 - Insight across industries for CRM solution decisions